 - Sharp, crisp formed-in features

-- Edges that turn under or inward
+- Edges that turn inward or undercuts

 - Very tight tolerances

-A wide range of resins, and finishes
+A wide range of resins and finishes

 There’s no limit to the combination of base materials, colors, exterior details and finishes that can be incorporated into a pressure-formed part.
 Pressure-formed plastic can be painted, screen-printed, hot stamped or given other finishes.
 Additionally, forming with a colored resin can prevent the need for painting.